 While researching sweet acacia, I was taken aback to read what Watershed Management Group, an important non-profit environmental organization in Tucson, had to say about this tree:

-On the other hand, Thomas Jefferson, one of America’s earliest agronomists, was so enamored of this plant he called it “the most delicious flowering shrub in the world,” and wrote that it was “the only plant besides the Orange that I would take the trouble of nursing in a green house.”
+On the other hand, Thomas Jefferson, one of America’s earliest agronomists, was so enamored of it that he called it “the most delicious flowering shrub in the world,” and wrote that it was “the only plant besides the Orange that I would take the trouble of nursing in a green house.”

 Optimal Growing Conditions